Drywood Termites problems?

 - Remove mattresses that are completely enveloped in plastic, such as baby mattresses with waterproof covers, or remove the covers themselves.

-- Remove any food, feed, drugs and medicines as specified by your fumigator.
+- Remove any food, feed, drugs and medicines your fumigator specifies.
 You do not need to remove items in plastic bottles, glass bottles, metal bottles, cans or jars with the original manufacturer’s airtight seal intact.
 Anything that will be ingested should be removed.

 Make your Appointment Today!